Table of Contents

 Symptoms and Clinical Presentation of Aortic Insufficiency

 Acute aortic valve insufficiency leads to a rapid left cardiac decompensation with pulmonary edema.
 The chronic insufficiency can be tolerated for decades and remain asymptomatic.
 First signs are palpitations.
-With progression of the disease, reduced performance and signs of left ventricular failure become apparent.
+With the progression of the disease, reduced performance and signs of left ventricular failure become apparent.
 Syncope, dyspnea, or arrhythmia, as well as angina pectoris and a sudden death, can be the symptoms, but compared to the aortic stenosis, this occurs only rarely.

 Diagnosis of Aortic Insufficiency